ksen007/jalangi2analyses/README.md

 Make sure that your computer meets these [requirements](https://github.com/JacksonGL/dynamicAnalyses/wiki/Requirements-for-Running).

-To install, copy and Paste the following command in your console:
+To install, type the following commands in your console:
 ```
 mkdir dymAnalysis
 cd dymAnalysis